grafana/grafana/docs/sources/datasources/grafana-pyroscope.md

 # Grafana Pyroscope data source

-Formerly Phlare data source, it supports both Phlare and Pyroscope, a horizontally scalable, highly-available, multi-tenant, OSS, continuous profiling aggregation systems.
+Formerly Phlare data source, now Grafana Pyroscope, a horizontally scalable, highly-available, multi-tenant, OSS, continuous profiling aggregation system.
 Add it as a data source, and you are ready to query your profiles in [Explore][explore].

 ## Configure the Grafana Pyroscope data source